hakuhodo-technologies/scope-rl/README.md

 </details>

-Note that in addition to the above OPE and OPS methods, researcher can easily implement and compare their own estimators through a generic abstract class implemented in SCOPE-RL.
+Note that in addition to the above OPE and OPS methods, researchers can easily implement and compare their own estimators through a generic abstract class implemented in SCOPE-RL.
 Moreover, practitioners can apply the above methods to their real-world data to evaluate and choose counterfactual policies for their own practical situations.

 To provide an example of performing a customized experiment imitating a practical setup, we also provide [RTBGym](./rtbgym) and [RecGym](./recgym), RL environments for Real-Time Bidding (RTB) and Recommender Systems.